blockpain/rust_data_structures_and_algorithms/README.md

-Rust Data Structures and Algorithms Course
+Rust Data Structures and Algorithms Course (coming soon)

 1. Getting to Grips with Rust and its Syntax (may skip)
 2. Algorithm Complexity and Sorting Algorithms (not exciting, but still)